 Thomas P. Glynn

-Thomas P. Glynn was appointed Chief Executive Officer and Executive Director of the Massachusetts Port Authority (Massport) effective November 1, 2012.
+Thomas P. Glynn was appointed Chief Executive Officer of the Massachusetts Port Authority (Massport) effective November 1, 2012.

 With nearly 40 years of executive experience, Glynn has led organizations in both the public and private sectors and at the state and federal level.

-As head of Massport, Glynn oversees a $564 million, 1,100-person agency that owns and operates Boston Logan International Airport, Hanscom Field in Bedford, Worcester Regional Airport, the Port of Boston’s Conley Container Terminal and Black Falcon Cruise Terminal, and Massport-owned developments along the Boston Harbor waterfront.
+As head of Massport, Glynn oversees an 1,100-person agency that owns and operates Boston Logan International Airport, Hanscom Field in Bedford, Worcester Regional Airport, the Port of Boston’s Conley Container Terminal and Black Falcon Cruise Terminal, and Massport-owned developments along the Boston Harbor waterfront.
+Massport’s annual $600 million operation is funded by the rates and charges the Authority collects from its facilities.
+It receives no state tax funding.

 Glynn first gained experience in transportation when Governor Michael Dukakis appointed him to be General Manager of the MBTA in 1989, where he took charge of agency with 7,000 employees serving nearly 680,000 daily commuters from 78 communities.
 Glynn’s experience as General Manager of Boston’s World Trade Center in the late 1980s also gave him familiarity with Massport’s real estate developments in Boston’s Seaport District, which now include the Seaport Hotel, East and West World Trade Center Office buildings, the Liberty Wharf and the development of the Marine Terminal for Boston’s fishing industry.